Preparing a Lieber Memorial Teaching Associate Award Dossier

 The dossier must include a summary of the candidate’s student course evaluations for the last three years, and these should be comprehensive rather than selected.
 Candidates to provide brief reflections on how they utilize these evaluations in their own professional growth without duplicating information provided in the teaching philosophy and self-analysis statement (reflections should not exceed 3 pages).

 One to three formal peer review letters from faculty members familiar with a nominee’s work should be included.

 Briefly annotated list of publications and disseminated works that are specifically related to teaching.

 Describe both the breadth of student mentoring and any unusual or particularly time-intensive activities, including evidence of teaching beyond the traditional classroom.

 The dossier may include up to five letters from students and five from external sources or community members.

-Video Recording: For Lieber Memorial Teaching Associate Award applicants
+Video Recording: For Lieber Memorial Teaching Associate Award applicants ONLY

-Learn more about the MAGS Excellence in Teaching Award.
+Follow this link to learn more about the MAGS Excellence in Teaching Award.